New release! PRTG 23.3.86 is now available

 ✅ Additionally, with this release, we deliver other important fixes for several of our experimental sensors.
 We have fixed an issue with the Script v2 sensor where the path to the script folder was broken.
 This issue has been fixed for the path on Microsoft Windows operating systems.

 We have improved the HTTP v2 sensor to be more compliant with its predecessors HTTP and HTTP Advanced sensor in terms of redirect handling.
 The HTTP v2 sensor now comes with a new maximum number of redirects setting, which is set to 16 by default.
 You can now use a value of 0 if you do not want the sensor to track any redirects.

-✅ Independent of this release, but almost simultaneously, we deliver our second alpha release for the Multi-Platform Probe.
+✅ Independent of this release, but almost simultaneously, we deliver our second alpha release (now beta release) for the Multi-Platform Probe.
 This release adds the HTTP v2, SNMP Disk Free v2, SNMP Custom v2 and SNMP Uptime v2 sensors.